jon-jacky/Piety/editors/ed.md

 **ed.py** provides the command line and internals for the display editor [edsel](edsel.md).

+## Running ed.py ##

+**ed.py** can run as a standalone program or in an interactive Python session.

+The recommended way to run **ed.py** as a standalone program is:

+    python3 -i -m ed

+Here the *-i* option runs Python in interactive mode so you can use *readline*-style editing within command lines.
+The *-m* option finds and runs **ed.py** from any directory on your Python path (note that you provide the module name, not the file name with *.py*).

+**ed.py** provides a few command line arguments and options, explained in this output from *ed -h*:

+    usage: ed.py [-h] [-p PROMPT] [file]

+    positional arguments:
+      file                  name of file to load into main buffer at startup (omit to start with empty main buffer)

+    optional arguments:
+      -h, --help            show this help message and exit -p PROMPT, --prompt PROMPT
+                            command prompt string (default no prompt)

+For example

+    python3 -i -m ed -p : lines.txt

+To run *ed.py* in an interactive Python session, import *ed* then run its *main* function:

+    python3 -i
+    ...
+    >>> import ed
+    >>> ed.main()
+    ...

+The *main* function can accept an optional positional argument for a file name and and optional keyword argument for a prompt string:

+    ...
+    >>> ed.main('lines.txt', p=':')
+    : ...

 ## Commands ##

 **ed.py** supports these commands from classic *ed*: